Kyoto: Tea Ceremony Experience & Seasonal Wagashi at Machiya House in Gion/Kiyomizu Area

 Get your booking confirmed instantly

-Discover the meaning behind every detail — from the utensils and gestures to the tranquil layout of the tatami room.
+Understand every detail's significance — from utensils and gestures to the tranquil tatami room layout during your session.

 Two people in traditional attire overlooking Kiyomizu-dera Temple in Kyoto.

-Learn the meaning behind key gestures and utensils used in the ritual.
+- Learn about the significance behind various gestures and tools used in this traditional ceremony.

 Teahouse interior with tatami mats and tea ceremony setup in Kyoto.